-Claustrophobia is the fear of being enclosed or shut in a small space and not being able to get out.
+Claustrophobia is the of being enclosed or shut in a small space and not being able to get out.
 Sufferers are often looking for the nearest exit and will sometimes avoid busy and crowded places.
 This feeling can grow from a past experience and can affect people’s lives daily for many years.
 Sufferers can experience claustrophobia in cubicles, small rooms and crowds and often these feelings are increased when on a plane.

 Having a fear of flying and having claustrophobia are two different things which are often confused.
 A fear of flying is being scared of the plane crashing resulting in injury or death.
 A claustrophobe isn’t necessarily worried about this – they are more anxious that the doors won’t open at the end of the flight or the exits will be blocked with slow moving passengers.

 “I was made to feel anxious on a bus when I was at school.
 I pressed the ‘stop’ button twice instead of once.
 The bus driver wouldn’t open the doors to let me off the bus as I had annoyed him in doing so.
 I think that was the start of my fears.”

 Our interviewee told us “I think if the airport staff are supportive, the flying seems easier and I feel more comfortable waiting for my flight.”
 She praised airline FlyBe for providing her with “everything she needs” in the previous years she has flown with them.
 Whilst she understands that nothing could take the fear away, she feels that the friendly staff and cabin crew they have working for them “go out of their way” to make her feel as comfortable as possible.

 If you do suffer from claustrophobia and are planning a flight, here are a few of our ideas on how to make the journey a little more comfortable!

-Book a lounge!
-Check the airport you are flying from and see if you can book some time in a lounge in advance.
+- Book a lounge: Check the airport you are flying from and see if you can book some time in a lounge in advance.
 These are usually much calmer and quieter areas which aren’t so crowded.

-Priority Boarding – This can usually be added when you buy your tickets online or on the phone.
+- Priority Boarding: This can usually be added when you buy your tickets online or on the phone.
 It is often very cheap and ensures that you can be amongst the first to board the plane.
 This gives you some time to get settled without being jostled in the aisle.

 Claustrophobia often comes in partnership with another fear – the fear of the unknown.
-Unless you travel regularly, flying can be a scary concept for anybody due to being in an unfamiliar environment.
+Unless you travel regularly, flying can be a scary concept as it’s an unfamiliar environment.
 Whilst some businessmen and women can arrive for a flight an hour before they are due to take off and feel relaxed, other passengers may show up three hours prior to their flight taking off and feel panicked.

-What we want to know is: has the service improved as the use of planes has become more popular?
+What we want to know is, has the service improved as the use of planes has become more popular?
 “I didn’t go on a plane before I was 17 and I hated it when I did.
 The fact that you can now book a seat on the plane has made the experience better for me.
 This means I can be right at the front which works for me because I can be the last one on the plane and the first one to leave – it makes a massive difference,” explained our interviewee.

 “Although it would seem airports have improved their services, I would love to know whether the airport will become a completely easy and relaxed environment in the coming decades.
 I suppose, we’ll have to wait and see!”